davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 # Viewing Data: Creating a Custom Dashboard in Datadog

-The steps above have used Datadog's Metric Explorer to see some initial metrics.
+The steps above have used Datadog's Metric Explorer and default dashboards to see some initial metrics.
 Intead of looking at each of these separately, you can create a custom dashboard, combining relevant metrics to help visualize the performance the infrastructure and the application.

-1. Dashboards
-1. New Dashboard
-1. Dashboard Name = "My Dashboard"
-1. New TimeBoard
+In [your Datadog account](https://app.datadoghq.com), click Dashboards in the left-side navigation, then click New Dashboard.
+Type a title for your dashboard in the Dashboard Name field, then click the New TimeBoard button.
+(The other option here is to create a ScreenBoard.
+For information on these two types of dashboards, see (TODO).)

+Follow these steps to add graphs to your timeboard to display information about your LAMP application.

 1. Drag the Timeseries widget onto the board
 1. Select your visualization: Leave as Timeseries